OctopusDeploy/blog/blog/2020-08/octopus-release-2020-3/index.md

 We’re delighted to ship Octopus 2020.3, our third release of the year.
 This release includes some great updates to improve your day to day Octopus experience.

-* [Runbooks++](blog/2020-08/octopus-release-2020-3/index.md#runbooks) is a batch of customer-driven improvements, including Octopus CLI support, environment scoping, guided failure mode per runbook, and the addition of Runbook retention policies.
+* [Runbooks++](blog/2020-08/octopus-release-2020-3/index.md#runbooks) is a batch of customer-driven improvements, including Octopus CLI support, environment scoping, guided failure mode per runbook, and the addition of runbook retention policies.
 * [Jenkins Pipelines](blog/2020-08/octopus-release-2020-3/index.md#jenkins-pipelines) support enables you to integrate with Octopus from your `Jenkinsfile`.
-* [Streamlined process editor](blog/2020-08/octopus-release-2020-3/index.md#streamlined-process-editor) allows you to edit your automated process and jump between steps without saving them in a single update.
+* [Streamlined process editor](blog/2020-08/octopus-release-2020-3/index.md#streamlined-process-editor) allows you to edit multiple steps in your automated process and jump between steps without saving them in a single update.
-* [Octopus Linux Docker image (Early access)](blog/2020-08/octopus-release-2020-3/index.md#octopus-linux-image) is now available in early access, enabling teams to run Octopus in a Linux Docker container.
+* [Octopus Linux Docker image (Early access)](blog/2020-08/octopus-release-2020-3/index.md#octopus-linux-image) is now available, making it possible to run Octopus in a Linux Docker container.

 This release is the [third of six in 2020](/blog/2020-03/releases-and-lts/index.md), and it includes six months of long term support.
-The following table shows our current versions with long term support.
+The following table shows our current versions with long term support:

 | Release               | Long term support           |
 | --------------------- | --------------------------- |